lnay/reMathML/README.md

 No parsing of the XML format yet, and when it does, it will only deal with "presentation" MathML nodes (as opposed to "content" nodes).
-From some testing, I don't think [Temml](https://github.com/ronkok/Temml) outputs any of these nodes, which could make this fit for the purpose of rendering LaTeX.
+From some testing, I don't think [Temml](https://github.com/ronkok/Temml) only outputs presentation nodes, which could make this fit for the purpose of rendering LaTeX.

 ## Render examples: